 Net Assets Without Donor Restrictions - Net assets available for use in general operations and not subject to donor restrictions.
-The net assets of the Trust (see Note 1) and Board-Designated Strategic Operating Reserve Fund (see Note 4) are also included within net assets without donor restrictions.
+Net assets without donor restrictions may also be designated for specific purposes by the Organization's Board of Directors or may be limited by legal or contractual agreements with outside parties, and include the net assets of the Trust (see Note 1) and Board-Designated Strategic Operating Reserve Fund (see Note 4).

 Net Assets With Donor Restrictions - Net assets subject to donor-imposed restrictions.
 Some donor-imposed restrictions are temporary in nature, such as those that will be met by the passage of time or other events specified by the donor.
-Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that such resources be maintained in perpetuity.
+Other donor-imposed restrictions are perpetual in nature, where the donor stipulates that such assets be maintained in perpetuity.
 Generally, the donors of these assets permit the Organization to use all or part of the income earned on related investments for general or specific purposes.